-One of the best baseball players in MLB, Alex Bregman made two All-Star teams in his first four seasons, as well as winning a World Series with the Houston Astros.
+One of the best baseball players in MLB, Alex Bregman has made two All-Star teams and won a World Series with the Houston Astros.
 The second-overall pick in the 2015 MLB Draft started all 196 games of his LSU baseball career.

 5. Pete Maravich

-A dominant scorer as a Tiger, Pistol Pete Maravich trails only Shaq as the best basketball player in school history, but he’s the best scorer in the history of college basketball.
-Pistol Pete’s 3,667 points and a 44.2 points per game average is by far the most in NCAA history.
-It’s likely no one will ever challenge his records.
+A dominant scorer as a Tiger, Pistol Pete Maravich trails only Shaq as the best basketball player in school history, but he's the best scorer in the history of college basketball.
+Pistol Pete's 3,667 points and a 44.2 points per game average is by far the most in NCAA history.
+It's likely no one will ever challenge the former LSU player's records.